 Main header image

-Intel Corporation has established a scholarship program to assist women who plan to continue their education in a Community or Technical College in the state of Ohio.
+Intel Corporation has established a scholarship program to assist women who plan to enroll in a 2-year associate degree or one-year semiconductor certificate program in the state of Ohio.
 Learn more about Intel in Ohio and careers in Semiconductor Manufacturing here.

 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor and eligible applications are reviewed by Scholarship America’s evaluation team.

-• Be a high school senior and self-identify as female
+• Be a high school senior or graduate or currently enrolled undergraduate

-• Or other STEM similar Associate degree excluding medical fields of study
+• Or other relevant STEM degrees excluding medical/veterinarian/software fields

 Awards

 If selected as a recipient, the student will qualify for a $5,000 award.
-Awards are for qualified education-related expenses (e.g., tuition, fees, books, and required expenses) and other critical required expenses, such as transportation and childcare, incurred in the 2023-2024 school year.
-Up to (25) awards will be granted.
+Up to 25 awards will be granted.
+Awards are for qualified education-related expenses (e.g., tuition, fees, books, and required expenses) and other critical required expenses, such as transportation and childcare, incurred in the 2024-2025 school year.
+Approved usage of funds may vary by educational institution.

-Awards are renewable one year or until a degree is earned, whichever occurs first, on the basis of satisfactory academic performance (maintaining a cumulative grade point average of 2.0 on a 4.0 scale), must complete a minimum of 12 credit unites per semester in an eligible program at an accredited two-year Community/Technical College in the state of Ohio, and continuation of the program by Intel Corporation.
+Associate degree awards are renewable one year, or until a degree is earned, whichever occurs first, on the basis of satisfactory academic performance (maintaining a cumulative grade point average of 2.5 on a 4.0 scale), and full-time enrollment in an eligible program at an accredited two-year Community/Technical College in the state of Ohio.
+A one-year semiconductor certificate award is one-time only.

-Awards are for undergraduate study only at an accredited two-year Community/Technical College in the state of Ohio.
+Awards are for undergraduate study only at an accredited higher education institution in the state of Ohio or a University offering two-year degrees in the state of Ohio.

 Selection of Recipients